The Music Minor

 Those enrolled in the Music minor are considered members of the Music department and are encouraged to participate in all program activities.

-- Obtain a “Music Minor Application” from the Music Office, 101 Lincoln Hall.
+- Obtain a “Music Minor Application” from the Music Office, 101 Lincoln Hall, or by downloading a PDF version here.

-- Schedule an appointment with the Director of Undergraduate Studies, Associate Professor Alejandro Madrid (email@example.com).
+- Schedule an appointment with the Director of Undergraduate Studies, Professor Alejandro Madrid.
 Bring the completed form to the appointment along with a copy of your current Cornell transcript.
 The informal transcript you regularly receive is acceptable.

 Music Theory (3-5 credits)